Monisha-j27/SQL-Data-analysis/README.md

 # SQL-Data-analysis
-A collection of SQL query for credit transaction
+A collection of SQL query for credit_transacion and olympic data analysis